gbdrm/gbdrm/README.md

 ## Hi there 👋

 I am Viktor.
-Millenial from 🇺🇦 Ukraine 💛💙, currently based in Silicon Valley 👩‍💻🌉👨‍💻 and work as Engineering manager.
+Millenial from 🇺🇦 Ukraine 💛💙, currently based in Silicon Valley 👩‍💻🌉👨‍💻 and working as Engineering manager.
 I'm driven by a passion for continuous learning and growth🌱, challenging myself and others 🎖️ and making the future come faster 🤖.